Atlantic Southeast Airlines: History

-Destinations

 Fleet

 As of January 2011, the Atlantic Southeast Airlines fleet consisted of the following aircraft with an average age of 8.4 years:

 Most CRJ aircraft were operated for Delta Connection, though 14 CRJ-200 aircraft were operated for United Express.

 Previous aircraft

 Embraer Brasilia aircraft were retired from service in 2003, and aircraft that have not been sold are in storage at Hot Springs, Arkansas.
-The airline operated:
+The airline operated the following aircraft types at various times during its existence: